-A tibia stress fracture is a hariline fracture of the tibia bone in the lower leg, caused by overuse or repetitive stress.
-Symptoms are very similar to 'shin splints' with gradual onset pain on the inside of the shin.
+A tibial stress fracture is a hairline fracture of the tibia bone in the lower leg, caused by overuse or repetitive stress.
+Symptoms are very similar to 'shin splints' with gradual onset pain on the inside of the shin

-The two bones of the lower leg are called the tibia and fibula.
+The lower leg consists of two bones, called the tibia and fibula.
 The tibia is the larger of the two and its role is load bearing.
-The fibula is the smaller of the two and its role is mainly for muscle attachment.
-Either of these bones can have stress fractures.
-The most common site, however, is two to three inches above the bony bit on the inside of the ankle (medial malleolus) on the tibia bone.
+The fibula is the smaller of the two and its purpose is mainly as an area for muscles to attach.
+Either of these bones can develop stress fractures.
+The most common site, however, is two to three inches above the bony bit on the inside of the ankle (called medial malleolus) on the tibia bone.

-What can the athlete do about a stress fracture?
+What can the athlete do about a tibial stress fracture?

 If a stress fracture is suspected then a sustained period of rest is needed to allow the injury to begin to heal.
-Rest for around eight weeks.
-Avoid weight bearing exercise especially running.
+Rest for around eight weeks, avoiding weight-bearing exercise especially running.
 Substitute swimming or cycling if it can be done pain-free or use the opportunity to work on upper body strength in the gym, or technical aspects of your sport if possible.
 Running in water with a buoyancy aid or belt is also an excellent substitute for running on the road.

 What can a sports injury specialist or doctor do?

-X-ray the leg and advise on when it is safe to resume training.
+A doctor will X-ray the leg and advise on when it is safe to resume training.
 Initially the stress fracture will not show up on an X-ray, however, some signs may be seen after 2 or 3 weeks so it is important to follow up with another X-ray after a period of rest.

 Gait analysis can identify any biomechanical problems of the foot which may have increased the chances of injury.
-Orthotic inserts worn in the shoes can correct foot motion.
+Orthotic inserts worn in the shoes can correct foot problems such as overpronation.